 Marine mammals

 Data relative to the ingestion of plastic debris by marine mammals is mostly derived from dietary studies and anecdotal records of the presence of plastic in beached or stranded individuals (Table 3.3).
+Some records also mentioned the presence of wood but not specified if this was natural or machined wood.

-Regarding cetaceans, ingested plastic debris have been recorded in individuals of sperm whales (Physeter microcephalus) and fin whales (Balaenoptera physalus) all of them caught in whaling operations off the eastern coast of Iceland.
-Martin and Clarke (1986) reported that less than 10% of the 221 sperm whales caught between 1977 and 1981 had non-food items (rocks, plastic and/or wood debris less than 0.2 in length) in their stomachs.
-As for larger debris, five discarded fishing nets were recorded as part of the guts content in the examined individuals with the largest one weighing 63 kg.
-This net was firmly stuck between the second and third stomach causing a potentially lethal obstruction through starvation.
+Regarding cetaceans, ingested plastic debris have been recorded in individual sperm whales (Physeter microcephalus) and fin whales (Balaenoptera physalus), all of them caught in whaling operations off the eastern coast of Iceland.
+Martin and Clarke (1986) reported that less than 10% of the 221 sperm whales caught between 1977 and 1981 had non-food items (rocks, plastic and/or wood debris less than 0.2 m in length) in their stomachs.
+As for larger debris, five discarded fishing nets were recorded as part of the guts content in the examined individuals, the largest weighing 63 kg.
+This net was firmly stuck between the second and third stomach, causing a potentially lethal obstruction through starvation.
 The authors postulated that the smaller items could easily be expelled with the bones and squid beaks at periodic regurgitations.
 In 1982, a plastic bucket was found in the intestines of a sperm whale caught close to the Icelandic shore.
-This sperm whale was in poor condition and the authors argue that the bucket could have contributed to the disease complex and a caused a lethal intestinal obstruction (Lambertsen and Kohn, 1987).
+This sperm whale was in poor condition, and the authors argue that the bucket could have contributed to its condition and a caused a lethal intestinal obstruction (Lambertsen and Kohn, 1987).
 Further, six out of 82 fin whales caught in summer 1985 had plastic material (plastic bags and small pieces of plastic sheeting) in their guts (Sadove and Morreale, 1990).